MykleR/minishell/README.md

 ### LALR(1) Grammar

-The heart of the our shell's parsing capabilities lies in its LALR(1) (Look-ahead Left-to-right) grammar implementation This grammar formally describes the language's syntax, enabling the parser to correctly process complex command structures including pipes, logical operators, and redirections.
+The heart of our shell's parsing capabilities lies in its LALR(1) (Look-ahead Left-to-right) grammar implementation This grammar formally describes the language's syntax, enabling the parser to correctly process complex command structures including pipes, logical operators, and redirections.
 ```
 program -> list